osism/documentation/source/preparations.rst

 Manager node
 ============

+The manager node is used to manage all other nodes of the environment.
+The use of a dedicated system is recommended.
+In many environments, one of the controller nodes is used as the manager node.

 Execute the following commands on the seed node.
 Execute the commands within the manager environment (``cd environments/manager``).